pchiusano/pchiusano.github.io/_posts/2014-09-18-explicit-laziness.markdown

 fromMaybe _ (Just a) = a
 ~~~

-And now the onus is on _callers_ to decide whether they way to pay for thunking the first argument:
+And now the onus is on _callers_ to decide whether to pay for thunking the first argument:

 ~~~
 -- blah : Maybe Int